edgeimpulse/ei-zephyr-mic-kws-inference/README.md

-# Edge Impulse IMU Inference on Zephyr
+# Edge Impulse Microphone Inference on Zephyr

-This repository demonstrates how to run IMU-based Edge Impulse models on Zephyr using the **Edge Impulse Zephyr Module**.
+This repository demonstrates how to run microphone-based Edge Impulse models on Zephyr using the **Edge Impulse Zephyr Module**.
-Drop in your model > build > flash > get real-time motion inference.
+Drop in your model > build > flash > get real-time audio inference.

 ## Initialize This Repo